 The Scarborough Public Library is a PAL (Partner Agency Library) of the Portland Public Library which serves as the Area Reference & Resource Center for the Southern Maine Library District.
 Residents of Cumberland and York Counties and parts of Oxford County are entitled to a free library card there.
-PPL offers many digital resources that can be accessed from home with a PPL card including Consumer Reports and Hoopla, a media streaming service.
+PPL offers many digital resources that can be accessed from home with a PPL card including Consumer Reports.
 You can sign up for a PPL card at the Scarborough Public Library.

 The Maine State Library (MSL) offers a circulating and reference collection with a special focus on Maine topics and works by Maine authors.
 MSL also provides access to Maine state documents, genealogical records, and outreach services for the blind and disabled.

 In addition to the MARVEL!
 Databases which can be accessed by anyone using a computer in Maine, MSL offers databases that can be used from home but require logging in with a MSL library card.
 Free MSL cards can be requested online by Maine residents for database use and/or borrowing privileges.

 Garbrecht Library at the University of Maine School of Law in Portland is open to the public and borrowing cards are free of charge.